eclipse-cyclonedds/cyclonedds/docs/manual/security/access_control_config.rst

   For communication with non-secure participants.
-  If this option is enabled, a secure participant can only communicate with a non-secure participant via non-protected Topics.
+  If this option is enabled, a secure participant can only communicate with a non-secure participant via non-protected topics.

 - **Enable Join Access Control**

-  If this option is enabled, remote participant permissions are checked to see if its subject name is allowed to create a Topic.
+  If this option is enabled, remote participant permissions are checked to see if its subject name is allowed to create a topic.

 - **Discovery Protection Kind**

-  This is the protection attribute for discovery communication when it is enabled for Topic.
+  This is the protection attribute for discovery communication when it is enabled for topic.
 For available options, refer to the OMG |url::omg.security| specification.

 - **Liveliness Protection Kind**

-  Protection attribute for liveliness communication when it is enabled for Topic.
+  Protection attribute for liveliness communication when it is enabled for topic.
 For available options, refer to the OMG |url::omg.security| specification.

 - **RTPS Protection Kind**